razondpro/UserService/Readme.md

 1. Configure Kafka:
    Update the Kafka settings in appsettings.json to match your Kafka broker configuration.

-2. Configure MongoDB:
+2. Configure PSQL:
-   Update the MongoDB connection string in appsettings.json to point to your MongoDB instance.
+   Update the PSQL connection string in appsettings.json to point to your PSQL instance.

 ## Usage